open-design-kit/opendesignkit/README.md

 # Description
 [Bocoup](https://bocoup.com/)'s Design team maintains Open Design Kit as an open source tool.
-It is useful for anyone who is designing with people who are not co-located.
+It's design for collaborators who are not co-located.
 The Kit includes activities from ideation to implementation and is meant to evolve with use.
 To share your feedback or add a method, open an issue or pull request on our Github repository.

 # Key Documents